-This course will offer students the opportunity to learn basic design theory including the use of space, color, and fonts, and how to analyze current trends.
+This course continues to Intro to Graphic Design, but gives students the opportunity to work on real world projects for real clients while also experiencing professional and peer critique sessions to improve design analysis and creation skills.
 Students will have the opportunity to design and print posters, banners, clothing, brochures and logos.
 Basic business practices necessary to maintain a graphic production business, such as: basic accounting, inventory and ordering, invoicing, and producing financial reports will also be taught.
+Students will have a functional and editable portfolio website to share to future employers or clients.
 This class may be repeated for credit.